the-flying-cow/titanic-survival-prediction/README.md

 # Logistic Regression ML Project
-A simple machine learning project build using Logistic Regression in Jupyter on Titanic Survival prediction dataset.
+A simple machine learning project built using Logistic Regression in Jupyter on Titanic Survival prediction dataset.

 ## Description
 This project trains and evaluates a Logistic Regression model on the 'train.csv'.
 It includes the original notebook and a cleaned 'src/Titanic_Survival_Prediction.py' script to run the pipeline.